 Pursuant to the terms of the Management Agreement, the Trust pays Hekemian & Co. certain basic management fees, mortgage fees, administrative fees, other miscellaneous fees and leasing commissions as compensation for its services.
 The Management Agreement includes a detailed schedule of such fees and commissions for those services which the Managing Agent may be called upon to perform.
-During the fiscal year ended October 31, 2011, the Trust paid or accrued to Hekemian & Co. management and other fees in the approximate aggregate amount of \$2,128,000, which includes the management fees of \$1,802,000 described in more detail below, and mortgage, leasing and other fees in the approximate amount of \$68,000 and \$258,000, respectively.
+During the fiscal year ended October 31, 2012, the Trust paid or accrued to Hekemian & Co. and Hekemian Development Resources, LLC, a wholly-owned subsidiary of Hekemian & Co. ("Hekemian Resources"), management and other fees in the approximate aggregate amount of \$2,511,000, which includes the management fees of \$1,792,000 described in more detail below, and mortgage, leasing and other fees in the approximate amount of \$128,000 and \$591,000, respectively.
+Included in other fees is a payment of \$316,500 representing the sales commission paid to Hekemian & Co. relating to the sale of the Heights Manor property in fiscal 2012.

 The Trust also uses the resources of Hekemian & Co.'s insurance department to secure insurance coverage for its properties and subsidiaries.
-Hekemian & Co. is paid a commission for these services, which amounted to approximately \$97,000 in fiscal 2011.
+Hekemian & Co. is paid a commission for these services, which amounted to approximately \$122,000 in fiscal 2012.